I2-Framework/i2-message/README.md

 * `<T> @MessageSource T source` when messages are posted from a particular source, the source object of a particular type will also be injected.
 Only messages posted from a source that matches the parameter type will be received.
 * Specifies `<T> @MessageSource Optional<T> source` an optional source
 * `MessageBus` injects the message bus which posted the message
+* `MessageDomain` injects the current message domain, `LocalMessageDomain` by default

 Here is a short example of both:
 ```java